oneops/oneops.github.io/user/howto/deploy-application-with-database.md

 1. Go to the transition tab and create a new environment.
 The newly created environment will pull all the design changes.

-1. Once the design pull is completed, click on the commit and deploy butto.
+1. Once the design pull is completed, click on the commit and deploy button.
 It shows the deployment plan.
 If no changes are required, click on the "Deploy" button.
 This action acquires a new VM, installs MySQL, configures the database and starts MySQL.